 Landscape experts recommend sticking with perennials because they’ll be around year after year.
 Evergreen shrubs are also a good idea if you want to always have some verdant areas in your yard even during the fall and winter.

 Another good idea is to integrate native plants, bushes, and trees into your landscaping design.
+Houzz explains how to make room for these plants.
 These plants will thrive in your climate and will likely attract local bees and other pollinators, bringing even more life into your landscape.

 A classic landscaping project is laying down some stepping stones, bricks, or concrete pavers to make a walkway.
-This can lead from your home into the garden, from one area of your landscape to the next, or your front yard to your door.
+This can lead from your home into the garden, from one area of your landscape to the next, or your front yard to your door, as HGTV suggests.

 You can also lay down concrete, wooden boards, or terra cotta tiles.
 Try sticking to just three main materials in your yard for a more cohesive final look.